 Lizabeth Cohen takes a walk on Main Street

 Cohen, who spent 14 years researching and writing Saving America’s Cities: Ed Logue and the Struggle to Renew Urban America in the Suburban Age, joined the Commercial Observer for a look at Roosevelt Island today.

 Hudson-Related built and manages Southtown, and Hudson’s Alex Kaplan gets close to the optimism many Roosevelt Islanders still share.

 “There’s sort of a natural check-and-balance philosophy to the place,” Kaplan told the Commercial Observer.
 “It’s a true public-private partnership.
 That’s part of what has made it so successful.”

 “So successful” is debatable.
 Many locals disagree, but that may be as much nostalgia as realism.

-Except for the epic flop of Main Street Retail, Hudson’s been a better than you’d expect community partner.
-Under president David Kramer, they’ve worked toward increasing affordability in Southtown.
-That’s more impressive when you understand that RIOC, weak in the knees in the company of real estate developers, would not insist on it.
+Except for the epic flop of Main Street Retail, Hudson-Related’s been a better than you’d expect community partner.
+Guided by Hudson president David Kramer, they’ve worked toward increasing affordability in Southtown.

 Roosevelt Island: “…an ever-lonelier relic of an era when governments weren’t shy about building big things.”